mczyzj/pestr/README.md

 ## Overview and Usage

-Package include functions that allow you to download *SQLite* database `eppo_database_download` (archive around 12 MB, after extraction around 45 MB).
+Due to recent changes in **EPPO Data Services** functions that allow you to download *SQLite* database are no longer available.
+RSQLite Database needs to be downloaded manaully from [EPPO Data Services](https://data.eppo.int) and extracted to working directory.
 The database is needed for extracting eppocodes that are used in other functions from this package.
 Function included in `eppo_tabletools_` family return both:

 - table of raw results in so called *long format* (machine friendly)
 - processed, compact table, that contain all information in one row per one pest.

 Before using functions that connect to REST API (hosts, categorization, taxonomy and pests) you should execute `create_eppo_token` function with